KalaKit/KalaWindow/README.md

 		cout << "Failed to initialize KalaWindow!\n";
 		return;
 	}

-	//use this to get the valid context depending on your OS OPENGLCONTEXT context = KalaWindow::GetOpenGLContext();

 	//use this if you want the window to properly keep drawing while it is being resized KalaWindow::SetRedrawCallback(YourRedrawCallback);